bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

 \text{index} = \text{blockIdx.x} \times \text{blockDim.x} + \text{threadIdx.x}
 $$

-For the thread marked in the figure--- the block index is 1 (along X), block dimension is 5 and the thread index is 0:
+For the thread marked in the figure--- the index of the block is 2 (along X), block dimension is 5 (there are 5 threads in a block) and the thread index is 0.
+So, index for the kernel can be calculated as:

 $$
 \text{index} = 2 \times 5 + 0 = 10
 $$

-Thus, this thread will compute the sum of 11th element of `A` and 11th element of `B` (we only have 5 elements here though) and store the result as the 11th element of `C`.
+Thus, this thread will compute the sum of 11th element (indexing starts from 0) of `A` and 11th element of `B` (we only have 5 elements here though) and store the result as the 11th element of `C`.

 ### Rolling up your sleeves: Writing CUDA code for vector addition